AxorTheAxolotl/Azure-Speech-to-Text/README.md

 ## Setup
 ### Executable
-Simply run `AzureTTS.exe` and it'll guide you from creating for `config.json` file.
+Simply run `AzureTTS.exe` and it'll guide you into creating for `config.json` file.
 You will not go through this again until you move/delete the json or if some variables are blank, excluding `toggle_key`.
 ### Source
 The latest version of Python and pip is recommended.
 Download/update python at https://www.python.org/downloads/windows/, and pip with
 ```